lmartorella/atinysynth/README.md

 ## PIC12/PIC16 port

-You need the latest version of [MPLAB IDE](https://www.microchip.com/en-us/development-tools-tools-and-software/mplab-x-ide) to build for the Microchip MCU.
+You need the latest version of [MPLAB X IDE](https://www.microchip.com/en-us/development-tools-tools-and-software/mplab-x-ide) to build for the Microchip MCU.

 The project is optimized to be built even with the __free version__ of the [XC8 compiler](https://www.microchip.com/en-us/development-tools-tools-and-software/mplab-xc-compilers).
 Obviously using the PRO version you will be able to pack more tune data in the EEPROM.